 Public Works Maintenance Crewmembers and those who might come into contact with or otherwise observe an illicit discharge are trained to identify, document and report illicit discharges or connections to the city's MS4.
 Clyde Hill staff responsible for the IDDE program have taken CESCL training and continued with refresher and awareness training related to IDDE.
-IDDE-specific refresher training will be provided to staff in 2023 and as staff changes occur.
+IDDE-specific refresher training will be provided to staff in 2024 and as staff changes occur.
 Staff continue to look for resources that are tailored to specific job-related activities that aid in informing the City's entire workforce and continue to refine new employee orientation and training opportunities.
-All staff were provided with IDDE awareness training through an educational video on December 1st, 2022.
+Staff were provided with IDDE awareness training through educational videos, webinars, discussions, and other training through the course of the year.